Oghma-Infinium/Vagabond/README.md

 ⚠ **Vagabond requires the full AE upgrade, which means you must purchase the AE edition of the game for the list to function!** ⚠

-Installing Vagabond is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
-Without Premium, you will need to manually click the `Download` button for each mod.

 If you are updating the modlist, you can safely skip to the [updating section](#updating-the-modlist).

 ### Pre-Installation